pnkfelix/kaleido/src/parser.md

 interface to the parser that will remain the same even if the language goes through future changes.

+With respect to error handling, I gradually built up the structure below, where any parse error has an associated `ParseContext` (which tells us the outermost thing we were trying to parse when we encountered the error), and a `ParseErrorKind`, which tells us the type of error we encountered.

+ * Note that the `ParseErrorKind` might be a *nested* error, i.e. something went wrong during a recursive attempt to parse some subform in the grammar (and that this can nest arbitrarily).

+ * So to find the "actual" error, one might need to traverse deep into the nesting structure.
+Perhaps I should invert this structure, but this is the way it is for now.

 ```rust
 use std::result::Result as StdResult;
 use super::lexer::{Lexer, Token};